Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Computable optimal replacements of and computable optimally expanded subspaces

-Where $R_{k-1}$ is the residual at iteration $k-1$.
-Since $R_{k-1}$ and the matrices in braces are already available when forming $V_k^HAV_k$, the above updates of $\widetilde{R}_{k-1}$ and $r_k$ approximately cost $2nk$ flops and $2nk$, respectively, so that the total cost is approximately $4nk$ flops.
+where $R_{k-1}$ is the residual at iteration $k-1$.
+Since $R_{k-1}$ and the matrices in parentheses are already available when forming $V_k^HAV_k$, the above updates of $\widetilde{R}_{k-1}$ and $r_k$ approximately cost $2nk$ flops and $2nk$, respectively, so that the total cost is approximately $4nk$ flops.

-We now construct an orthonormal basis $Q$ of ${\rm span}\{R\}$.
+With $R$ available, we need to construct an orthonormal basis matrix $Q$ of ${\rm span}\{R\}$, so that ${\rm span}\{R\}={\rm span}\{Q\}$.
 One can compute $Q$ in a number of ways.
-For instance, the QR factorization with column pivoting, which costs $4nkk_1 - 2k_1^2 (n + k) + 4k_1^3/3$ flops with $\rank(R)=k_1$, approximately ranging from $8nk$ to $2nk^2$ flops for the smallest $k_1=2$ and biggest $k_1=k$ \cite[p.
-302]{golub2013}, and the rank-revealing QR factorization \cite{gu1996}, which costs nearly the same as the QR factorization with column pivoting for $k\ll n$.
-The most reliable but relatively expensive is the Chan R-SVD algorithm, which approximately costs $6nk^2$ flops \cite[p.
-493]{golub2013}.
-With $Q$ available, we have
+For instance, the QR factorization with column pivoting, which costs $4nkk_1 - 2k_1^2 (n + k) + 4k_1^3/3$ flops with $\rank(R)=k_1$, approximately ranging from $8nk$ to $2nk^2$ flops for the smallest $k_1=2$ and biggest $k_1=k$ \cite[pp. 302]{golub2013}, and the rank-revealing QR factorization \cite{gu1996}, which costs nearly the same as the QR factorization with column pivoting for $k\ll n$.
+The most reliable but relatively expensive approach is the Chan R-SVD algorithm, which approximately costs $6nk^2$ flops \cite[pp. 493]{golub2013}.
+Once $Q$ is computed, we obtain